 The team began to play as the Detroit Cougars in the fall of 1926 while playing its home games in Windsor, Ontario.
 Despite the fact that the Victoria Cougars had won the Stanley Cup in 1925 and were Cup finalists in 1926, the Detroit Cougars finished 12-28-4; the NHL's worst record for the 1926-27 season.

 Help came, the following season, in the form of Jack Adams as the team's new coach and GM.
-Adams had played in the old Pacific Coast league and in the NHL with the Toronto St. Pats and the Ottawa Senators.
-Adam's tenure as coach and GM would last until the 1962-63 season, when Sid Abel took over.
+Adams had played in the old Pacific Coast league and in the NHL with the Toronto St. Pats and the.
+Adams' tenure as coach and GM would last until the 1962-63 season, when Sid Abel took over.